 - Keep an empty basket in secondary play areas for a quick clean up.
 For example, the kitchen is a primary hang out spot for this mom and her children.
 So, toys that started out in the playroom or living room often end up coming with the children into the kitchen.
 As a solution, we designated a basket just for those toys.
 When the basket gets full, or on a weekly basis, whatever works best for her household, the family will return the toys where they belong.
 We also put a basket at the bottom of the stairs for toys that need to go back upstairs to the playroom.

 - organize toys using what you have.
+This is another good option for organizing toys on a budget.
 We pulled baggies, seasonal tins, and unused portion control containers from my client’s pantry to store kids utensils and craft supplies in kitchen drawers.

 - Reduce visual clutter.
+This is an especially good idea when you’re organizing toys in small spaces.
 Sometimes the way you store toys or put them away causes visual clutter.
 In that case, it’s a matter of rearranging.
 For example, this playroom had plenty of shelves for storage bins and baskets.
 Even so, my client felt like the shelves were just too busy.
 So, in under thirty minutes and without spending a dime, we reduced the visual clutter…just by rearranging the toys and bins.